AnyLog-co/documentation/authentication.md

 # Internal Authentication

 Each node in the network is assigned with a public and a private key.
+The public key uniquely identifies the node and the private key signs the outgoing messages such that the node can be authenticated by the node receiving the message.

+Users issuing commands on the AnyLog CLI, can be assigned with a private and public key and can use their assigned keys to send messages to peers in the network.

 The public key serves as an identification of the node and can be associated with a permission group.
 A permission group sets a list of permitted operations (such as querying specific databases).
 When a public key is associated with the permission group, the node is assigned with the group permissions.